 Apple’s mouse is tremendously important in the annals of computing history.
 It truly popularized the mouse as an input device, as well as the graphical user interface.
 It’s also a very good mouse, easy to hold and click.
 We can see why the design didn’t really change that much for the next 20 years.

 The Macintosh 128K interface

 Using the Macintosh 128K is where it truly gets interesting.
-Despite running an operating system that is 30 years old, the combination of GUI, mouse, keyboard and screen makes it remarkably easy to pick up and use.
+Despite running an operating system that is several decades old, the combination of GUI, mouse, keyboard and screen makes it remarkably easy to pick up and use.
 It is divine.